stanley-fork/WFGY/TensionUniverse/BlackHole/Q124_scalable_oversight_and_evaluation.md

 2. High severity false negative invariance

-Let `L_high` be the subset of the evaluation library that contains tasks labeled as high severity (for example tasks where severe harm would result from failure).
+Let `L_high` be the subset of the evaluation library that contains tasks labeled as high severity, for example tasks where severe harm would result from failure.
 For a state `m` we define:

 ```txt
 I_alert(m) = false_negative_rate(m; L_high)